stefancrain/folding-at-home/README.md

 - The web console is available on port 7396.
 - Full access to CPU and GPU
-- By default this container will contribute to [SaveTheBoomers - 241985](https://stats.foldingathome.org/team/241985) - Feel free to change.
+- By default this container will contribute to [Homelab - 229500](https://stats.foldingathome.org/team/229500) - Feel free to change.
 - To see additional config options run the help command:

 ```bin